MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/daily-activities-to-protect-your-cloud-environment.md

 -   Click the violations one at a time and decide what to do for each.
 See the following figures for more information about governance actions.

-     For example, if your policy is set to find compliance breaches and someone saves credit card numbers in files on OneDrive, you will have a match in the policy.
+     If your policy is set to find compliance breaches and someone saves credit card numbers in files on OneDrive, you will have a match in the policy.

      ![PCI matches](./media/pci-matches.png "pci matches")